-The featured image is the cover of a complete set of sedi vacante stamps and contains one from each election with a picture of each pope and his coat of arms.
+The featured image is a part of a complete set of sedi vacante stamps and contains one from each election with a picture of each pope and his coat of arms.
+This one, obiously, is of Pope Francis.
 Sedi Vacante is a Latin term meaning the seat is open.

 It indicates the time between the death of one pope and the election of the next pope.

 Papal Artifacts shares the joy of our Church on the anniversary of Pope Francis’ Episcopal Consecration as Auxiliary Bishop of Buenos Aires.
 The motto he chose, and kept as Pope, is Miserando atque eligendo–a line from a homily of St. Bede from Matthew 9:9-13: “because he saw him through the eyes of mercy and chose him.”

 We are grateful for the gift of his life to our Church.
 Happy anniversary, Holy Father!

 The first Pope of the Americas Jorge Mario Bergoglio hails from Argentina.
 The 76-year-old Jesuit Archbishop of Buenos Aires is a prominent figure throughout the continent, yet remains a simple pastor who is deeply loved by his diocese, throughout which he has travelled extensively on the underground and by bus during the 15 years of his episcopal ministry.

 My people are poor and I am one of them, he has said more than once, explaining his decision to live in an apartment and cook his own supper.
 He has always advised his priests to show mercy and apostolic courage and to keep their doors open to everyone.

 The worst thing that could happen to the Church, he has said on various occasions, is what de Lubac called spiritual worldliness, which means, “being self-centred”.